Juel07/Juel07/README.md

 ### 🌴 Fun facts
 - I blog.
 About food.
 Recipes and stuff.
-- I will speak German fluently in 5 months or so.
+- I will speak German fluently by 2022.

 ### ☕ Get in touch
 - LinkedIn: <a href = "https://www.linkedin.com/in/juel-braganza/">juel-braganza</a>